-Long story short: Stanchart’s latest JumpStart account is a super simple, no-fuss 2% high interest savings account with no minimum deposit, no fall below fees, no salary credit, investments or insurance needed, and no monthly minimum spend on your credit cards.
+Long story short: Stanchart’s latest JumpStart account is a super simple, no-fuss 2% high-interest savings account with no minimum deposit, no fall below fees, no salary credit, investments, or insurance needed, and no monthly minimum spend on your credit cards.

 Working adults have more options, back then and today.
-With majority of the local banks offering high yield savings accounts requiring some sort of salary crediting or credit card spend, fuss-free options for students or young adults were relatively limited.
+With the majority of the local banks offering high yield savings accounts requiring some sort of salary crediting or credit card spend, fuss-free options for students or young adults were relatively limited.
 I remember writing about DBS Multiplier being one of the best savings accounts you should get when you start working.

 But what about when you’re still studying?